afirstenberg/multivocal/README.md

     Building the configuration automatically adds it to Multivocal's configuration.

-3. Register the function to be called when a request comes in from Dialogflow and have multivocal process it.
+3. Register the function to be called when a request comes in from Google and have multivocal process it.

     In this case, we're using the Firebase webhook processor to process